-Bridge House is a 32-bed residential substance abuse treatment program located in Gainesville.
+Bridge House is a 36-bed coed residential substance abuse treatment program located in Gainesville.
 Our philosophy is based on the 12 Step Model of Recovery and provides a 28-day to 90-day treatment program depending on diagnoses, severity of symptoms and aftercare planning.
 Meals are provided and clients are required to attend 12-step meetings and work with a sponsor while in residence.
 During their stay, clients will participate in daily groups, weekly individual therapy sessions, discharge planning, and daily activities, in addition to the 12-step meetings.
-Clients are eligible for weekly visitation after the first 7 days of their stay, as approved by the Treatment Team.
+Clients are eligible for weekly visitation after the first 7 days of admission, and employment after 28 days as approved by the Treatment Team.
 Bridge House is a tobacco-free environment.